kenjib2/KiwiSynth/README.md

 * Can we make the data structures a little smaller without losing performance?
 * This used to only be in UpdateSettings instead of Process.
 It caused a note blip because the note change delayed.
 Is there a way to make this an option again?
 It sounded cool.
 Oscillator.cpp line 53: playingNote = midiNote + octave + interval + fineTune + masterTune;
 * FX Modes: Ensemble-Phaser.
 Sonic Annihilator.
-* Delay: Reverse, modulation, pitch shift when changing delay time (alter read/write speed instead of pointer position)
+* Delay: Modulation, pitch shift when changing delay time (alter read/write speed instead of pointer position)
 * Chebyshev distortion like (4t^3-3t)+(2t^2-1)+t+1
 * ABS distortion like X-a(X*ABS(X))
 * Pre-filter vs output distortion